An Interview With Kenny & Travis From Kajabi

 KENNY & TRAVIS: Hey great.
 Good.

-SEAN: And we just wanted to talk about briefly about the power of video and online video in a business arena.
+SEAN: And we just wanted to talk about briefly about the power of video and online video content marketing in a business arena.

 One of the things that, if you check out what they’re doing, you are creating YouTube videos, educational content, you’re creating all the social media content, and you have a business with employees, and one of the things we talked about off camera is that you are kinda like are treating yourselves, your software company that this site’s kinda like being a media company and you’re putting all this media.

-What’s kind of your philosophy in your strategy with online video?
+What’s kind of your philosophy in your strategy with online video content marketing?

 KENNY: It’s kind of funny, we have an awesome like software style office but we tour people through there and say and this room is our video studio and people are like ‘what are you shooting?’